sunmoonone/smn55/docs/features.md

 * render html
 * markdown format
+* support diagram in plain text syntax
 * edit in vim mode
 * note tree
 * insert image
 * link between notes and can back and forward between linked notes
 * multiple note format(maybe auto-combine)
 * can type text to a box and then insert  it to any order in an ordered-list note

+### bloging

+*  integrate with personal blog
+*  integrate with csdn

 ### calendar and alarm: